• Skip to main content

 survey sampling

 Let’s say you wanted to do some research in Europe.
 Asking every person in that region sounds impossible, right?
-Even if everyone said “yes,” carrying out a survey across different countries, in different languages and timezones, collecting and processing all the results would take a long time and be very costly.
+Even if everyone said “yes,” carrying out a survey across different countries, languages, and time zones, collecting and processing all the results would take a long time and be very costly.
 The data can be collected more quickly and save time a lot from survey sampling.

 Survey sampling is a procedure within the design of an investigation through which data is collected through tools such as questionnaires or surveys.